-Raised in Fort Smith, John graduated from Northside High School and went on to play football for the University of Arkansas Razorbacks while completing his pre-optometry requirements.
+A fifth-generation Arkansan, John was raised in Fort Smith and graduated from Northside High School.
+He went on to play football for the University of Arkansas Razorbacks while completing his pre-optometry requirements.
 He graduated from the Southern College of Optometry in 1977 and entered private practice that same year co-founding a family business with his brother that would ultimately become a major provider of eye care to Northwest Arkansas.

-Prior to his election to Congress, John served two terms on the Rogers School Board, which is one of the largest school districts in the state.
-He established the low vision program at the Arkansas School for the Blind in Little Rock and worked as a volunteer optometrist at an area clinic that provides medical services to low-income families.
-John successfully raised Polled Hereford cattle that were competitive in the show ring, as well as in bull testing at Oklahoma State University.
+Active in his community, John has served on the Rogers School Board, the Benton County Fair Board, established the low vision program at the Arkansas School for the Blind in Little Rock and worked as a volunteer optometrist at an area clinic that provides medical services to low-income families.
+He successfully raised Polled Hereford cattle that were competitive in the show ring, as well as in bull testing at Oklahoma State University.

-John, 62, is married to the former Cathy Marley and they currently reside in Rogers, AR.
-The couple has three daughters and one granddaughter.
+John, is married to the former Cathy Marley and they currently reside in Rogers.
+The couple has three daughters and four grandchildren.